How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Related Work

-To date, not many works have concerned themselves with the link between law and \ac{XAI}, apart from works around the AI Act and the GDPR.
-In the following, the related works and the understanding of transparency in law are summarized.
 A broader discussion around the need for algorithmic transparency was started by the provisions of the GDPR, especially about whether a “right to explanation” exists \cite{Wachter2016} and how much information would be necessary to fulfill such a right. \citet{Wachter2017} devised counterfactual explanations to give users actionable advise while keeping the exact workings of an \ac{ML} model a secret (see Section~\ref{ssec:local-explanations}). \citet{Vorras2021} argue for a “right to explanation” with the implication of a “qualified transparency mechanism”, i.e., adapting explanations to the target audience and “considering the technical limitations of AI interpretability, the underlying legal and regulatory barriers, as well as the legitimate expectations of stakeholders”.
 A similar sentiment can be found in \cite{Kuzniacki2023}, where Kuzniacki et al. argue for the construction of a global regulatory framework for the use of \ac{XAI} in tax law.
 They additionally recommend that “tax lawyers and computer scientists should work together to help reach a consensus on legal and technical solutions that secure \ac{XAI}’s place in tax law”.
 While our work is not based on tax law, it follows a similar idea as it aims to combine the information from legal experts and computer scientists to make progress towards a structured use of \ac{XAI} for legal purposes.
 As of now, a gap between the legal and technical understanding can be discerned in many works, as echoed by \citet{Gyevnar2023}, who argue that this difference in understanding can also be seen in the EU AI Act.
 They note that there seem to be multiple understandings of transparency and that the transparency mandated in the EU AI Act is different from purely technical transparency, which is the aim of most works in \ac{XAI}.
 Also concerned with the different interpretations of transparency in the AI Act are \citet{Busuioc2022}.
-They stress that the explainability of AI systems, i.e., the presentation of specific---mediated---details of their workings, is different from the disclosure of the model itself, where only the second option allows for the unbiased scrutiny of such systems.
+They stress that the explainability of AI systems, i.e., the presentation of specific---mediated---details of their workings, is different from the disclosure of the model itself, where only the second option allows for proper scrutiny of such systems.
 Such explanations and thus, mediated information, could be used maliciously, as shown by \citet{Zhou2023}.
 Summarizing, despite some works in that direction, the use of \ac{XAI} for legal purposes is still unclear.